Kotlin logo

 The most powerful scripting solutions require extension mechanisms that allow for the customization of script compilation and evaluation.
 One of the most prominent examples is Gradle Kotlin DSL, where the Custom Scripting API is used to bring Kotlin language with traditional Gradle DSL to build scripts.
 This brings us to the second decision:

 We will continue to support the Custom Scripting API (an unofficial name for a set of APIs for customizing script compilation and evaluation, as well as APIs for embedding script hosts into third-party applications).
-However, this comes with a few caveats:
+Therefore:

-• We are concentrating our efforts on improving user experience with a few known use cases, such as Gradle Kotlin DSL and select others.
-This means we might not be able to dedicate enough resources to support general cases.
+• We are concentrating our efforts on improving the user experience with a few known use cases, in particular Gradle Kotlin DSL and select others.

 Main.kts